Jim Hensel, 45, joined the Tennessee Tech coaching staff in the

 director of football operations and culture.
 His assignments are

 diverse and will include overseeing football operations and

 community relations.
 Hensel will work directly with the Tech

 Hensel came to Tech after three years as the Player Development and Culture Coach at the University of Northern Colorado.

-Over the last decade he has directed the Strength and Honor Code Foundation and authored the “Pathway to Purpose” a process designed to help individuals, coaches, business and teams define themselves.
-This process creates tools by identifying core values, putting philosophy into language, and developing an authentic culture to help you reach your full potential on the field and in life.
+Over the last decade, he has directed the Strength and Honor code Foundation and authored the “Pathway to Purpose,” a process designed to help individuals, coaches, businesses, and teams define themselves.
+The process creates tools by identifying core values, putting philosophy into language, and developing an authentic culture to help you reach your full potential on the field and in life.

-A native of Loveland Colorado, Hensel graduated from Loveland High School in 1987.
-He was a four-time letter winner and four-year starter at cornerback at the University of Northern Colorado, before earning a bachelor’s degree in Journalism with a minor in Coaching in 1992.
+A native of Loveland, Colo., Hensel graduated from Loveland High School in 1987.
+He was a four-time letterwinner and a four-year starter at cornerback at the University of Northern Colorado before earnign a bachelor’s degree in journalism with a minor in coaching in 1992.